parker-t-jones/p0-person-201/README.md

 ## Analysis

 Answer all the questions here.
 As outlined in [this document](docs/details.md) you'll submit a PDF with your answers to Gradescope as a separate assignment.
+You can use [this  .docx file](docs/p0-analysis.docx) as a template to upload to Gradescope

 ### Question 1 (2 points)
 - See this [example dialog with DukeGPT](docs/dukegpt-static-methods.md) asking the LLM to explain something